unjs/unpdf/README.md

 ## Features

 - 🏗️ Conditional exports for Browser, Node and worker environments
-- 💬 Extract text from PDFs
+- 💬 Extract text and images from PDFs
 - 🧱 Opt-in to legacy PDF.js build

 ## Installation